We hear it in commercials and see it on the news: “Rates are at or near historical lows. Refinance now before rates push higher.”

 If you have a fixed-rate loan, you might be attracted by the comparatively low rates offered by adjustable rate mortgages (ARMs).
 If you plan on being in the house for only a handful of years, this could make a lot of sense.
 Your rate is fixed for a certain amount of time at a low rate compared to a fixed-rate loan.
 Just have a plan in place for when your initial fixed-rate period ends.

 Maybe you’ve decided you really like where you are.
 The neighbors are awesome and the school system is great.
 However, if you stay with an ARM past its fixed-rate term, you’re at the mercy of current market conditions.
-Your payment could go down on a yearly basis, but it could also go up.
+Your payment could go down, but it could also go up.

 Many people expect rates will go up in the near future if the Fed decides to raise the short-term funds rate, the rate at which banks borrow money.
 To put it bluntly, when the cost goes up for banks, clients will pay the price in the form of higher interest.